Why Definitions Matter More Than You Think

 Terms That Come Up Most Often

-A few definitions in this section appear repeatedly across Arizona's estate and trust law.
-"Beneficiary" has four distinct meanings depending on the context: trust beneficiary, charitable trust beneficiary, beneficiary of a designation (like a life insurance policy), and beneficiary under a governing instrument.
-"Interested person" is broadly defined to include heirs, devisees, creditors, trustees, and anyone with a property right or claim against the estate.
+"Beneficiary" has four distinct meanings based on context.
+These include trust beneficiary, charitable trust beneficiary, beneficiary of a designation (like a life insurance policy), and beneficiary under a governing document.

 "Will" includes a codicil and any testamentary instrument that merely appoints a personal representative, revokes or revises another will, nominates a guardian or conservator, or both, or expressly excludes or limits the right of an individual or class to succeed to property of the decedent passing by intestate succession.
 A will may be a paper will or an electronic will.

-A.R.S. § 14-1201(71)This section also defines "electronic will," "certified paper original," and "qualified custodian," reflecting Arizona's recognition of electronic wills under its updated code.
-For anyone reading Title 14, this definitions section is the starting point for understanding what each term actually means in practice.
+A.R.S. § 14-1201(71)This section also defines "electronic will," "certified paper original," and "qualified custodian."
+These reflect the recognition of electronic wills under the updated code.